riccardoprosdocimi/sliding-puzzle-game/README.md

 ## Step 2 ##
 Install [Tk](https://tkdocs.com/tutorial/install.html#install-mac-python), if not already installed on your machine.
 ## Step 3 ##
-Open a CLI/terminal and navigate to the folder where the file `puzzle_game.py` is located.
+Open a CLI/terminal and navigate to the directory where the file `puzzle_game.py` is located.
 ## Step 4 ##
 Type
 ```